 Examples of our stewardship include:

-- In most years total CO2 emissions from St Benet’s Hall (105 to 120 tonnes CO2 per year) are often the lowest of all the Colleges and Halls of the University.
+In most years total CO2 emissions from St Benet’s Hall (90 to 120 tonnes CO2 per year) are often the lowest of all the Colleges and Halls of the University.
 That is not surprising as St Benet’s is one of the smallest of the Colleges with a small building footprint.
-However when measured as CO2 per student, St Benet’s still has emissions that are typically amongst the lowest three Colleges of the 44 Colleges and Halls of the University.
+However when measured as CO2 per student, St Benet’s still has emissions that are typically the lowest or amongst the lowest three Colleges of the 44 Colleges and Halls of the University.

-- There are bird boxes and bat boxes are in our gardens.
+There are bird boxes and bat boxes in our gardens.

 All staff and students have responsibility to care properly for the things that are needed and used for running the Hall and to be mindful of their behaviour’s impact on the environment.